bagder/mastering-libcurl/README.md

 # mastering-libcurl

 The presentation itself will be live-streamed and recorded, starting with the first episode on November 16, 2023.
-It will most likely be done as a two part video series where each part will be up to or around two hours long.
+It will be done as a two part video series where each part will be up to or around two hours long.
+Part two streams on November 20.

 [Video info](https://daniel.haxx.se/blog/2023/11/01/mastering-libcurl/)

-## Examples
+## Source code

 Materials related to the extensive video tutorial "mastering libcurl"